codemagic-ci-cd/codemagic-docs/content/yaml-quick-start/white-label-getting-started.md

 ## 1. Create a Codemagic app linked with the base code
 You don’t have to create a Codemagic application for each client you want to white-label for, only one application linked with your base code is required.

-Adding applications to Codemagic is a simple and straightforward process of connecting your Git repository and selecting the repository root for the application, read more [here](https://docs.codemagic.io/getting-started/adding-apps/).
+{{< include "/partials/quickstart/add-app-to-codemagic.md" >}}

-## 2. Storing client’s assets
+## 2. Storing client assets

-While you have only one dynamic workflow, you need to give each client a unique identity so Codemagic knows who are you building for.
+While you have only one dynamic workflow, you need to give each client a unique identifer so Codemagic knows who are you building for.

 Each client should have a folder containing all unique assets needed for rebranding and uses a unique identifier in the file name for each client, e.g. `assets_001.zip` for client `001`.